Kapil-Bhardwaj/Krishi-/README.md

 # Krishi

-The " KRISHI- Farmer’s Interface " project intends to reduce the suffering of Indian farmers by giving them a technique for quickly identifying crop diseases so they may treat their crops before they decay.
-The software has been developed using Python and Machine Learning tools.
+The " KRISHI- Farmer’s Interface " project intends to reduce the suffering of Indian farmers by giving them a technique for quickly identifying crop diseases so they may treat their crops before they decay, Sell their crops , Find Remedies and A online Mandi feature.
+The software has been developed using Flutter & Dart, Python and Machine Learning tools.

 ## PROBLEMSTATEMENT